An accurate and efficient framework for modelling the surface chemistry of ionic materials: Abstract

 \section{Abstract}

 Quantum-mechanical simulations can offer atomic-level insights into chemical processes on surfaces.
 This understanding is crucial for the rational design of new solid catalysts as well as materials to store energy and mitigate greenhouse gases.
 However, achieving the accuracy needed for reliable predictions has proven challenging.
 Density functional theory (DFT), the workhorse quantum-mechanical method, can often lead to inconsistent predictions, necessitating accurate methods from correlated wave-function theory (cWFT).
 However, the high computational demands and significant user intervention associated with cWFT have traditionally made it impractical to carry out for surfaces.
-In this work, we address this challenge, presenting an automated framework which leverages multilevel embedding approaches, to apply accurate cWFT methods to ionic surfaces with computational costs approaching DFT.
+In this work, we address this challenge, presenting an automated framework which leverages multilevel embedding approaches, to apply accurate cWFT methods to the surfaces of ionic materials with computational costs approaching DFT.
 With this framework, we have reproduced experimental adsorption enthalpies for a diverse set of 19 adsorbate--surface systems.
-Moreover, we resolve long-standing debates on the adsorption configuration of several systems, while offering valuable benchmarks to assess DFT.
-This framework is completely open-source, making it possible to now routinely apply cWFT to complex problems in ionic surface chemistry.
+Moreover, we resolve debates on the adsorption configuration of several systems, while offering benchmarks to assess DFT.
+This framework is open-source, making it possible to more routinely apply cWFT to complex problems involving the surfaces of ionic materials.